snoyberg/posa-chapter/warp.md

 They are robust; even asynchronous exceptions are caught (this feature is used by the timeout handler, described in Section (TBD:Warp's architecture) and in Section (TBD:Timers for connections)).

-Some languages and libraries provided user threads in the past, but they are not commonly used now because they are not lightweight or are not robust.
-(FIXME: #9)
+Though some languages provided user threads in the past, they are not commonly used now because they are not lightweight or are not robust.
+Note that some languages provide library-level coroutines but they are not preemptive threads.
+Note also that Erlang and Go provides lightweight processes.

 In Haskell, most computation is non-destructive.
 This means that almost all functions are thread-safe.
 GHC uses data allocation as a safe point to switch context of user threads.